asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 ## Shortcuts

-These are the global keyboard shortcuts available in AsTeRICS Grid:
+These are these global keyboard shortcuts available in AsTeRICS Grid:
-* **Ctrl + Alt + Arrow Right**: Change to the next stored user
+* `Ctrl + Alt + Arrow Right`: Change to the next stored user
-* **Ctrl + Backspace**: Navigate to the last grid
+* `Ctrl + Backspace`: Navigate to the last grid
-* **Ctrl + Pos1**: Navigate to the main/home grid.
-Only works if a global grid with an element navigating to home/main is defined.
+* `Ctrl + Pos1`: Navigate to the main/home grid

+### Shortcuts in edit mode
-Shortcuts in edit mode:
+These shortcuts are available in edit mode:

-   - Ctrl + X / C / V -> cut / copy / paste elements - single elements are pasted at the location of the last interaction, multiple elements are pasted below the existing elements
+- `Ctrl + X / C / V`: cut / copy / paste elements - single elements are pasted at the location of the last interaction (you can click/tap to a free space before pasting), multiple elements are pasted below the existing elements
-   - Delete -> deletes marked element
+- `Delete`: deletes marked element
-   - Ctrl + Shift + C -> Copy all elements
+- `Ctrl + Shift + C`: Copy all elements
-   - Ctrl + Z -> Undo
+- `Ctrl + Z`: Undo
-   - Ctrl + Shift + Z -> Redo
+- `Ctrl + Shift + Z`: Redo

 [Back to Overview](README.md)